microchip-pic-avr-examples/pic18f47q10-adcc-rgb-led-control-using-touch-sensors/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="200"/></a>

-## RGB LED Control using Touch Sensors
+## RGB LED Control using Capacitive Touch Sensors

 ## Introduction